EISK/eisk.docs/content/docs/webapi/downloads/vsix.md

 4) **Create New Project from Template:** Once you click to select the template, "Configure your new project" window wil appearch.
 Give a project name, which will also be used as the root namespace of your project (for instance: Eisk).
 Then click "Create".

-5) **Open and Run the Created Project:** After your project is created and loaded in Visual Studio as solution, locate the web api project from the solution (it will be named as <the project name you provided>.WebApi, example: Eisk.WebApi).
+5) **Open and Run the Created Project:** Locate the web api project from the solution (it will be named as <the project name you provided>.WebApi, example: Eisk.WebApi).
 Right click the project, and from the context menu, select "Set as Startup Project".
 Simply hit "Ctrl + F5" from your keyboard.
 You will see Visual Studio will load EISK Web API in your browser!

+Congrats!
+You've EISK loaded in your Visual Studio!
+Enjoy exploring the code and make changes as you want.